Schemes and Grants

 Helping residents deal with challenges that can be faced through illness and disability, as well as assisting them to develop their lives is one of GTC's major aims.
 Grants can be made to adapt homes for health reasons, improve personal mobility and safety and broaden opportunities for children and individuals.

-GTC has a total of 14 almshouses, comprising two and three bedroom homes at Centenary Court and bungalows in Michael's Close and Fairway.
+GTC has a total of 16 almshouses, comprising two and three bedroom homes at Centenary Court, St. Vincent's Close and Girton Road and bungalows in Michael's Close and Fairway.
 Almshouses are intended for Girton families to help them save and move onto the housing ladder or for active retirees who can live independently.
 Accommodation is allocated following a thorough vetting process during which each individual applicant is assessed in terms of meeting the criteria.
+To find out more about our Almshouses read the link on the right.

 Educational Grant Scheme